How to troubleshoot adding files to CaseGuard

 If you encounter issues with a specific file type, consider using software like VLC to convert the file to a different format that is compatible with CaseGuard Studio.

 As a last resort, if all other methods fail, you can use CaseGuard Recorder to record your video while it’s playing.
-This creates a new recording that you can then upload to CaseGuard Studio.
+CaseGuard Recorder creates a new recording you can upload to CaseGuard Studio.
 Access CaseGuard Recorder from the toolbar at the top of CaseGuard Studio.

 Screen recorder image

-If none of these methods fix your issue, please contact [email protected].
+If none of these methods fix your issue, please get in touch with [email protected].